KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam System Configuration Page

-- **Use high DPI scaling from the screen factor**: this option application will scale coordinates in device independent manner according to display scale factors provided by the operating system.
-It scales the graphical interface elements (buttons, text, etc.) with the Desktop settings.
-The digiKam graphical interface elements are therefore displayed larger by this factor and are therefore theoretically just as large as the graphical interface elements of the system.
-This option is only available with the **Qt5 version** of application.
+- **Use high DPI scaling from the screen factor**: this option will scale coordinates in a device-independent manner according to the display scale factors provided by the operating system.
+It scales the graphical interface elements (buttons, text, etc.) in accordance with the Desktop settings.
+The digiKam graphical interface elements are therefore displayed larger by this factor and therefore should appear just as large as the graphical interface elements used in the native system.
+This option is only available with the **Qt5 version** of digiKam.

-- **Use pixmaps with high DPI resolution**: this option, pixmaps sizes used internally by application will have a device-independent layout geometry.
-It activates high-resolution icons, otherwise the elements in digiKam would look very blurry under high resolutions.
-Also, it's recommended to use this option in multi-screen context when resolutions are not the same.
-This option is only available with the **Qt5 version** of application.
+- **Use pixmaps with high DPI resolution**: this option sizes the pixmaps used internally by digiKam into a device-independent layout geometry, and activates high-resolution icons.
+If this option is disabled on a high-DPI display, the elements in digiKam may look very blurry when viewed at high resolutions.
+This option is also recommended for use when using multiple screens with different resolutions.
+This option is only available with the **Qt5 version** of digiKam.

-- **Use the software OpenGL rendering**: this option will disable the GPU hardware accelerations and switch to a software-emulation for all OpenGL usages.
+- **Use the software OpenGL rendering**: this option will disable the GPU hardware accelerations and switch to a software-emulation for all calls to OpenGL.

-- **Use the OpenCL hardware acceleration**: this option will enable the GPU accelerations with the faces management, image quality sorting, and auto-tags features.
-This option affect the `OpenCV <https://opencv.org/>`_ engine used in background for the intensive computation on images.
-To see all details about the OpenCV hardware support, go to :menuselection:`Help --> Components Information` menu entry, and :ref:`OpenCV section from the dialog <help_componentsinfo>`.
+- **Use the OpenCL hardware acceleration**: this option will enable the GPU hardware accelerations with the face management, image quality sorting, and auto-tags features.
+This option affects the `OpenCV <https://opencv.org/>`_ engine used in the background for intensive computation on images.
+To see the details about OpenCV hardware support, go to the :menuselection:`Help --> Components Information` menu item, and look at the :ref:`OpenCV section <help_componentsinfo>` in the dialog.

 - **Use the video hardware acceleration**: this option must be used only with compatible hardware GPU devices with the FFmpeg backend.
-It must be disabled if video media decoding dysfunctions occurs.
+Disable this option if video media decoding errors occur.

-- **Use the video texture conversion**: this option must be used to reduce CPU usage when video frame are rendered by using GPU-based conversion with the FFmpeg backend.
-It must be disabled if video media decoding dysfunctions occurs.
+- **Use the video texture conversion**: this option must be used to reduce CPU usage when video frames are rendered by using GPU-based conversion with the FFmpeg backend.
+Disable this option if video media decoding errors occur.

-- **Decoding backend to render video**: this option allows to choose the backend used to render video media with the **Qt6 version** of application.
+- **Decoding backend to render video**: this option chooses the backend used to render video media with the **Qt6 version** of application.
 Supported backends are:

     - **FFmpeg**: the default and recommended backend available on all platforms. `FFmpeg <https://en.wikipedia.org/wiki/FFmpeg>`_ always includes all necessary codecs to play media.
-    - **GStreamer**: the alternative backend available **under Linux**. `GStreamer <https://en.wikipedia.org/wiki/GStreamer>`_ can requires 3rd-party codecs installation on the system to works properly.
+    - **GStreamer**: the alternative backend available **under Linux**. `GStreamer <https://en.wikipedia.org/wiki/GStreamer>`_ can require the installation of 3rd-party codecs on the system to work properly.
-    - **WMF**: Windows Media Foundation is the alternative backend available **under Windows**. `WMF <https://en.wikipedia.org/wiki/Media_Foundation>`_ can requires 3rd-party codecs installation on the system to works properly.
+    - **WMF**: Windows Media Foundation is the alternative backend available **under Windows**. `WMF <https://en.wikipedia.org/wiki/Media_Foundation>`_ can require the installation of 3rd-party codecs on the system to work properly.
-    - **AVFoundation**: the alternative backend available **under macOS**. `AVFoundation <https://en.wikipedia.org/wiki/AVFoundation>`_ can requires 3rd-party codecs installation on the system to works properly.
+    - **AVFoundation**: the alternative backend available **under macOS**. `AVFoundation <https://en.wikipedia.org/wiki/AVFoundation>`_ can require the installation of 3rd-party codecs on the system to work properly.

-- **Enable internal debug logging**: this option will turn on the debug traces on the console used to investigate dysfunctions.
+- **Enable internal debug logging**: this option turns on the debug traces on the console used to investigate errors.
 Under Linux and macOS, just start the application from a console to show the messages.
-Under Windows, you needs an extra Microsoft application named `DebugView <https://learn.microsoft.com/sysinternals/downloads/debugview>`_ to display the messages.
-The default settings from DebugView is enough to capture the traces from the application.
+Under Windows, you need an extra Microsoft application named `DebugView <https://learn.microsoft.com/sysinternals/downloads/debugview>`_ to display the messages.
+The default settings from DebugView are enough to capture the traces from the application.

 .. figure:: images/setup_miscs_system_debugview.webp
     :alt: